betacraftuk/betacraft-launcher/README.md

 # but for arm.
 ignore this fork, its just for a pull request for the real thing.

-Works on RPI 3+
-should work on the PI 2 with some tweaks.
+This works on RPI 3 and greater should work on the PI 2, but i haven't done enough testing yet.